GlareDB/glaredb.github.io/_cloud/users-and-organizations/user-management.md

 # User management

-Organization members can be managed from the **Edit members** tab from the organizations settings page.
-Only organization owners can manage members.
+Access the the unified settings page from the user dropdown.

+![User dropdown]

+From there, select **Users** underneath the **Organization** grouping.

+![Organization users]

+## Removing members

+To remove a user, click the **Remove** button in the users table.

 ## Inviting users

+From the unified settings page, select **Invites** underneath the **Organization** grouping.

+![Organization invites]

 To invite a user, add their email and click **Send invite**.
 When a user is invited, they will receive an email allowing them to accept the invite.

-## Resending an invitation
+## Resending or revoking an invitation

-To resend an invitation, go to the **Pending invites** tab, find the user in the table and click the resend icon.

-## Removing an invitation

-To revoke an outstanding invite, go to the **Pending invites** tab, find the user in the table and click the trash can icon.
+To resend an invitation, click the resend icon.
+To revoke an outstanding invite, click the trash can icon.

-## Removing members

-To remove a user, click the **Remove** button in the users table.

-![Edit members]

-[Edit members]: /assets/images/edit-members.png
+![Manage invite]

+[User dropdown]: /assets/images/cloud/admin/user-dropdown.png
+[Organization users]: /assets/images/cloud/admin/organization-members.png
+[Organization invites]: /assets/images/cloud/admin/organization-invites.png
+[Manage invite]: /assets/images/cloud/admin/manage-invite.png